rlepigre/itauto/README.md

 ## Installation

-The development uses a for of coq https://github.com/fajb/coq/tree/for_itauto
+The development uses a fork of coq https://github.com/fajb/coq/tree/for_itauto

 Clone the current repository: